 If an activity or projects being conducted as part of a class qualifies as research with human subjects (see the definitions of research and human subjects on page 3), then IRB approval is required.
 However, in‐class presentations do not constitute a contribution to generalizable knowledge.
 Thus, unless the intention is to present to an audience outside the institution, IRB approval is not required.

 All course assignments involving human participants that do not fall under the category of research must still be planned and carried out with due consideration of the University’s ethical and legal responsibility to protect individuals involved in these activities.
-Keep in mind that unless the research requires FULL BOARD review, it can be evaluated relatively quickly, as is often needed for the classroom setting.

 USING MODELS IN PROJECTS

-If an investigator generates photographs or video tapes of models to be used in their research, e.g., an image that will be rated, must provide a signed “image-release” form from those models.
-The investigator is required to use (available on IRB web page) (approved by the IRB 3/12/13).
-This policy does NOT apply to using audio recordings (DS 3/21/2013).
+If an investigator generates photographs or video tapes of models to be used in their research, e.g., an image that will be rated, the researcher must provide a signed “image-release” form from those models.
+Audio recordings must also have a media release.
+The investigator is required to use the UW-Green Bay approved form (available on IRB web page) (approved by the IRB 3/12/13).

-9

 Policy on Outside Institutional Access to